achaudhary7/Redis-assignment/README.md

 ['host89', 'host899', 'host3']

-Here, for 'find_host.py, in input.json port 0 is assign to 'host3', 0 is not being store in redis db, if you put any other port value there script will run.
+Here, for 'find_host.py, in input.json port 0 is assign to 'host3', 0 is not being store in redis db, if you put any other port value there script will run